 If somebody gets charged with sexual battery, I'm usually trying to get another charge that's not a registerable offense under Penal Code Section 290.
 Of course, that assumes that the person has some blame and that the prosecutors can prove the case against them.

-Then we have to try to work out some resolution.
-Of course, we're going to try to avoid registration if it's possible.
+Then, we have to try to work out a resolution.
+Of course, we'll try to avoid registration if possible.

 Sexual Battery or Sexual Assault

-The bail bond company would give you a court date to appear, and then what ends up happening is the case is turned over to the prosecutors, and the prosecutors are going to decide what, if anything, you're charged with.
+The bail bond company would give you a court date to appear, and then the case would be turned over to the prosecutors, who would decide what, if anything, you were charged with.

 So, a lot of times, you'll see people get booked for sexual assault or sexual battery, and then they end up getting charged with something else, or they might not even get charged at all if it's not a good case.